Post-market Review of Pulmonary Arterial Hypertension (PAH) Medicines

 - Review the clinical outcomes that are most important or clinically relevant to patients with PAH, and the extent to which these outcomes are included in the evidence previously considered by PBAC.

-- Collate and evaluate evidence on the comparative effectiveness of PAH medicines, including combination use and use in the WHO functional class ll patient populations.
+- Collate and evaluate evidence on the comparative effectiveness of PAH medicines, including combination use and use in the WHO functional class II patient populations.

-- Following TOR 1-4 consider reviewing the cost-effectiveness of existing PBS listings for PAH medicines, and in treatment of WHO functional class ll and combination treatment in class lll and class lV patients.
+- Following ToR 1-4 consider reviewing the cost-effectiveness of existing PBS listings for PAH medicines, and in treatment of WHO functional class II and combination treatment in class III and class IV patients.

 This Review will follow the Post-market Review Framework available on the Reviews website.
-This process includes public consultation on the draft Terms of Reference, an opportunity to provide submissions to the Review, and an opportunity to comment on the draft Review Report.
+This process includes public consultation on the draft Terms of Reference (completed), an opportunity to provide submissions to the Review (complete), and an opportunity to comment on the draft Review Report.

 Further information on post-market reviews is available on the Reviews website.